The-Dawwctor/nrc/README.md

    ./visualizer resources/nrc/world.urdf resources/nrc/kuka_iiwa.urdf kuka_iiwa
    ```

-2. Read the source code of hw0 inside src/hw0/hw0.cpp and the URDF file src/RRPbot.urdf and src/world.urdf to understand what is happening inside the robot code and how the simple robot is described both kinematically and graphically.
+4. Read the source code of NRC inside src/nrc/NRC.cpp and the URDF file src/nrc/kuka_iiwa.urdf and src/nrc/world.urdf to understand what is happening inside the robot code and how the robot is described both kinematically and graphically.